Cirru/parser.coffee/README.md

 tree = parse (content, filename)
 ```

-* error:
+* info:

-For generating error hints based on the format of AST leafs.
+For generating hints based on the format of AST leafs.

 ```
 Option =